Volteal/Volteal/README.md

 **`Volteal the Code Goat(Developer / Gamer / Dork)`**

 Hello There!
-I'm Volteal or also known as Luna C. Crescent to some people.
+I'm Volteal or also known as Luna to some people.
 I am a 33 year old transgirl programmer and gamer from the Netherlands.
 So you might be asking yourself why the Code Goat name on your nickname.
 Honestly I really liked the song Code Monkey by Jonathan Coulton when I was younger and I play a Draenei in World of Warcraft who are often refered to by the community as space goats.
 So I combined the two when making my twitch account!

 <p align="left">
   <a style="padding-right:10px;" href="https://www.twitch.tv/erasvolteal">